top of page

 It's all there in the songs; a travelog of tones, a rhapsody of reminiscence, a re-collection of consciousness.

-But more than anything this collection bears witness to the power of faith, the power of setting your intentions.
-Do that, and then do nothing.
+But more than anything else it is a collection bearing witness to the power of stating your intention, about the power of faith.
+About how small words can turn to flesh.
+About setting your intention and then do nothing.
 That is the hard part, to do nothing.
-To let the grace of creation fill your buckets to the brim while you look on as it happens, bemused.
+To just let grace fill your buckets to the brim while you're watching, overwhelmed.

-Now to the fun – but also a bit scary – part.
-Sharing it.
-Trusting that the water of life will trickle on and find places where it can be of blessing.
-In a well close to you.
+Now the journey continues.
+To the fun part, but also a seemingly scary part.
+Sharing in the hope that the water of life shall keep flowing and find a way to places where it can be of a blessing.
+In a source close to you.

 Hundred hymns; an attempt to be a bit poetic in the short time and space given us.